Yonaba/strictness/docs/tutorial.md

 ### Creating global variables

-With *strictness* enabled, global variables must be declared first with a new function named `global`.
+With *strictness* enabled, global variables must be declared first via a new function named `global`.

 ```lua
 global "a"